brajeshwar/brajeshwar.github.io/_posts/2006/2006-06-28-plagiarism-at-its-height-of-cheapness-indian-movies-ripping-2advanced-animations.md

----
-layout: post
-title: Plagiarism at its height of cheapness - Indian movies ripping 2Advanced animations
+# Plagiarism at its height of cheapness - Indian movies ripping 2Advanced animations
----

 Coupla days back, I wrote about [How Opal Mehta Got Kissed, Got Wild and Got a life](/2006/how-opal-mehta-got-kissed-got-wild-and-got-a-life/), a book which I read because of the Plagiarism Controversy.
 Little did I realize that, today I would be treated to another surprise about the extend of plagiarism in Indian cinema.